 Last week, the UN elected serial human rights repressor Vietnam to its 47-seat Human Rights Council (UNHRC).
-Despite operating a single party communist regime—under which freedom of speech, right to protest, and many other liberties are routinely denied—Vietnam received the most votes from UN members out of the 14 newly elected countries (184 out of 192).
+Despite operating a single party communist regime – under which freedom of speech, right to protest and many other liberties are routinely denied – Vietnam received the most votes from UN members of the 14 newly elected countries (184 out of 192).
 Which is kind of ironic when you consider that voting is a practice not many of the country's 90 million citizens are too familiar with.

 "Vietnam is still a poor country rife with corruption and moral degradation," says Nguyen Van Dai, an activist who's well acquainted with the government’s means of oppression.
 In 2007, the communist regime seized Dai for giving lectures on human rights to students at his office in Hanoi.
 He was sentenced to four years imprisonment and remains under house arrest until 2015.
 Since his release from prison in 2011, Dai has been detained five times by the Vietnamese security agency, being questioned for at least three days on each occasion.

 The cynical explanation would be money.
 Vietnam has frequently been touted as a star economic performer and is projected to be one of the world’s fastest growing economies between now and 2050.
-Of particular interest to investors is the country’s nuclear energy, with the US, South Korea, and Russia already courting Hanoi to get in on an industry estimated to be worth $50 billion by 2030.
+Of particular interest to investors is the country’s nuclear energy, with countries such as the US, South Korea and Russia already courting Hanoi to get in on an industry estimated to be worth £31 billion by 2030.

 With the Western economy still reeling from the debt crisis, developed countries are salivating over any opportunity to attract Asian capital, as demonstrated last month when George Osborne exchanged his dignity for potential investments on a business trip to China.
-And looking over some of the other new inductees to the council—China, Russia, oil-rich Saudi Arabia—it doesn’t seem too much of a stretch to wonder if countries might be willing to put principles aside when voting for a token, toothless UN committee in the hope of sharing future profits.
+And looking over some of the other new inductees to the council – China, Russia, oil-rich Saudi Arabia – it doesn’t seem too much of a stretch to wonder if countries might be willing to put principles to one side when voting for a token, toothless UN committee in the hope of sharing future profits.